Frequently Asked Questions

 Exact standards and whether some or all of this is required for Time-Trial entries will be clarified in the published regulations for the event.

-What does a typical day on the Silver Fern Rally look like?+
+What does a typical day look like?

 Days start bright and early — usually with the sun coming up as you fuel yourself, check the car, and review the road book.
 Then it’s off to the start line for a full day of: